cdoremus/MyNotes/Spanish Notes.md

 I speak a little Spanish so be patient with me
 Hablo un poco de español así que ten paciencia conmigo.

-I speak a bit of Spanish
+I am trying to speak Spanish, but I only know a little Spanish.
-Yo hablo poquito de español

-Do you hear me?
-¿me oyes?

-Hopefully you will understand me
-Ojalá me entiendas

-Excuse me, I didn't understand what you said.
-Disculpe, no he entendido lo que ha dicho
+Estoy intentando hablar español, pero sólo sé un poco de español aid.

 Where are you from?
 ¿De dónde eres?